 Before the series starts, Casey's father's shop was burned down by the shows antagonists, Hun and the Purple Dragons, which gave him his hatred for unlawful acts.

 Casey sees the turtles as the brothers he never had in the program.
 As he grew older, Casey became a vigilante and started hunting down crooks — particularly Purple Dragons — in the streets.
 Incidentally, fate brought him across the path of Raphael once again.
 Raphael stopped him from seriously injuring a gang of Purple Dragons, and the two fought with each other, but were brought back to their senses by their common enemy.

 Casey was at that occasion formally (re-)introduced to the Turtles; after that, they became close friends and allies.
 Casey Jones would help the Turtles out with various operations and the Turtles would return the favor.
 Through the Turtles, he met April O'Neil for whom he quickly developed a romantic attraction.
-He is voiced by Marc Thompson doing a stereotype New York Italian accent.
+He is voiced by Marc Thompson doing a stereotype New York City accent.

 Teenage Mutant Ninja Turtles (1990)

 Played by actor Elias Koteas, Casey is an ex-professional hockey player turned vigilante.
 He first runs into the turtles when he encounters Raphael when attacking some purse snatchers.
 Raph fights Casey fight and then call a truce.

 Elias Koteas returns in the role of Casey Jones.
 He is there mainly to help Splinter who is watching four honor guards displaced by time when the four turtles travel back in time to rescue April.